Docker Image Default Parameters

 1 | docker run [OPTIONS] IMAGE[:TAG|@DIGEST] [COMMAND] [ARG...] |

-If the image has an ENTRYPOINT
+If the image has an ENTRYPOINT specified then the CMD or COMMAND is

-appended as arguments to the ENTRYPOINT
+appended as arguments to the ENTRYPOINT(see next section).

 1 | docker run -it busybox /bin/sh -c ls -ltr |

-You can use inspect to check the default CMD
+You can use inspect to check the default CMD in image, it shows the default

 above example, then you run